Do You Need 3 Visas for the 2026 World Cup? USA, Canada & Mexico Entry Rules Explained

 The US, Canada, and Mexico have not harmonized their borders for this event.
 You must treat every border crossing as a fresh entry.
 However, there is a strategic order to your applications that saves time/money.

-Step 1: The United States (The Keystone)
+Step 1: Apply for the United States Visa First (The Keystone)

 Start here.
 The US visa is the "Keystone" because it holds the most diplomatic weight in the region.